 (Incidentally, I learned when I bought this book that “Pat” is a verb, not the name of the bunny, as did an anonymous one-star reviewer who deemed the book “a really [sic] disappointment.”)

 P.S.
-Parents don’t want books to hurt them either.
+It's not just children at physical risk from children's books; apparently parents have faced injury as well.
 As “A Customer” says of The Very Hungry Caterpillar, “I'm going to give it one star anyway because I just stubbed my toe really hard and damn it, I blame this book.”